tillioss/Godot-Strategies-V1/README.md

 The logic behind assigning one of the above mentioned strategies is explained here:
 Design Documentation: [Read here](https://docs.google.com/document/d/139G3rM3TD-hQW4VbKHdDTWL5wk0VNgFKFEB7FGFwVbs/edit?usp=sharing "Assigning Logic Documentation")

-As of now the logic is implemented as to test which one helps the kids better and will be further improved in the next iterations based on the received feedback from this version.
+As of now the logic is implemented as to test which strategy helps the kids better and will be further improved in the next iterations based on the feedback received from this version.